SalK91/convex_optimization/docs/convex/14_convexsets.md

 The convex hull of a set $S$, denoted $\operatorname{conv}(S)$, is the set of all convex combinations of finitely many points in $S$.
 It is the smallest convex set containing $S$.
 Geometrically, it is the shape you obtain by stretching a tight rubber band around the points.

-Convex hulls are important because:

-- Polytopes can be represented either as intersections of halfspaces or as convex hulls of their vertices.
-- Many optimization relaxations replace a difficult nonconvex set by its convex hull, enabling the use of convex optimization techniques.

 ## Polyhedra and polytopes